zmap/zdns/README.md

 The ZDNS library now lives in `github.com/zmap/zdns/pkg/zdns`.
 A function there, `zdns.Run()`, is used to start the ZDNS tool and do the requested lookups.
 The library is configured using a `zdns.ZdnsRun` struct.
 This struct contains all of the information needed to run the requested lookups.
 The `zdns.ZdnsRun` object contains three major groups of options:

 - `zdns.GlobalConf`: The Global Configuration struct holds the information that each of the Goroutines that are doing the lookup will need to perform the lookups.
 This includes the majority of the flags, such as timeout information, nameservers, and which module to use for the specific lookups.
-- `zdns.ModuleFlags`: The Module Flags struct holds the information needed by any of the lookup modules (currently `alookup` and `mxlookup`).
+- `zdns.ModuleFlags`: The Module Flags struct holds the information needed by any of the lookup modules.
 - Miscellaneous fields: The `zdns.ZdnsRun` struct also holds configuration options that are only used for setting up the initial run, such as configuration files, local interfaces and local addresses, among others.

 To use the ZDNS library, a `zdns.ZdnsRun` struct must be created and passed to the `zdns.Run()` method, and then the program will read inputs from STDIN.
 Below is a brief example: